Somebody Somewhere (TV series): Critical response

-On Rotten Tomatoes, the first season holds a 100% approval rating based on 28 reviews, with an average rating of 8.6/10.
-The site's critical consensus reads, "Led by a captivating Bridget Everett, Somebody Somewhere explores the human condition with tenderness, grace, and warmth.
-On Metacritic, the first season has a score of 86 out of 100, based on 12 reviews, indicating "universal acclaim."
+On Rotten Tomatoes, the first season holds a 100% approval rating based on 30 reviews, with an average rating of 8.6/10.
+The site's critical consensus reads, "Led by a captivating Bridget Everett, Somebody Somewhere explores the human condition with tenderness, grace, and warmth."
+On Metacritic, the first season has a score of 86 out of 100, based on 12 reviews.
+Richard Roeper of the Chicago Sun-Times gave it a perfect four-star review and wrote that the series "is a superb and instantly engrossing work, with [Bridget] Everett delivering a knockout performance."